1.c) The human brain

 1.d) Human brain diagram

 Advanced animals can be considered symbiotic macro-societies of more elemental units with their own lives –cells.
 The organization gives the group an enormous intellectual potential and its own will, independent of the elemental units.

-The figure shows a functional diagram of the human brain representing graphically the central concepts and their connections, discussed in the following sections.
+The figure shows a functional diagram representing the central concepts graphically and their connections, discussed in the following sections.

-Modularity and connectionism in the human brain are two philosophical approaches that could well be complementary as shown by the human brain diagram below.
+Modularity and connectionism in the human brain are two philosophical approaches that could well be complementary.

-Likewise, the current theories on mental structures (constructivism - Jean Piaget and innatism - Noam Chomsky) appear to be two ways of looking at the complex reality; as far as we are concerned, they need not be so conflicting.
-Furthermore, we would not like to start discussing some of the simplifications and the rather unfounded affirmations of innatism.
+Likewise, the current theories on mental structures (constructivism - Jean Piaget and innatism - Noam Chomsky) appear to be two ways of looking at the complex reality.
+However, there is no need to start discussing some of the simplifications and the rather unfounded affirmations of innatism.

 The brain is the organ responsible for carrying out superior cognitive functions.
-Nevertheless, these are surely not the only functions the brain carries out, for example, the human brain's decision-making system can feasibly contain democratic processes with a connection to individual cells that in some instances may serve the purpose of a mere coordinator.
+Nevertheless, these are not the only functions the brain carries out, for example, the human brain's decision-making system can feasibly contain democratic processes with a connection to individual cells that in some instances may serve the purpose of a mere coordinator.